 Step #3: Set Up Your Pinterest Tag

 The Pinterest Tag is equivalent to the Facebook Pixel.
 It’s a code you’ll install in the header of your website to track visitors.
-The Pinterest Tag allows you to create custom audiences to target in your campaigns.
+The Pinterest Tag allows you to create custom audiences to retarget website visitors in your Pinterest ad campaigns.
 You need the Pinterest Tag installed to track conversions from your pins such as email signups and checkout conversions.